tjtelan/tjtelan.github.io/content/blog/building-a-unix-shell-in-rust-part-1.md

 Why am I doing this?
 I don't often see posts from beginning Rust learners doing practical, simple things (that can simply be copy/pasted and modified slightly), like in the other more mature language communities...
 Widest market?
 Probably not.

 I guess that's enough rambling.
-Let’s dive in.
+Let's dive in.

 ---

-## What’s a shell?
+## What's a shell?
 A shell is an interactive language interpreter that allows you to run text-based commands and translates them into an action, such as making internal function calls, or running external programs.

 You usually use it to access resources from the operating system.